 - Two kinds of subscription options:

 - A 6-month subscription under which 2 credit reports are automatically sent to your registered email address every quarter.
+This will cost you S$29.96 including GST.

 - When a CBS Member enquires about your credit report